zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

 Only Bioschemas profiles will be checked so, in this case `bioschemas:ComputationalTool` and `bioschemas:Dataset` but not `schema:SoftwareSourceCode`.
 ![Result](./images/checker-result.png)

 We are missing some of the _recommended_ properties and the validator indicates this as _improvements_.

+### Sitemap
+If you want to make it easier for machines to crawl your website (and this could be a good idea when you have markup and you want to enable easy integration into aggregators), consider adding a sitemap.xml to your website.

+TODO

+### Try it out

+Try and modify the markup to describe a source code of your own.
+If you have not created a release yet, use only `schema:SoftwareSourceCode`.
+If you have a release or if you prefer, you can omit the markup for the source code and use only `bioschemas:ComputationalTool` for your release.
+Or you can provide some markup describing a dataset you have created for this you would use `bioschemas:Dataset`.

+Are you interested in using Bioschemas markup for real on your web pages?
+[Join the community](https://bioschemas.org/community/howtojoin), you can send questions to the mailing list or more informally on the Slack channel.

+## What is next?
+We covered a manual addition of schema.org and Bioschemas markup to GitHub pages.
+However, websites many times are created by a production pipeline.
+In those cases, markup creation should be integrated to it.